MiroslavVitkov/rat/README.md

  - artificial entities(bots, plugins, features e.g. chat history) are easy to interface

+Authentication
+---
+The private key is Your digital identity.
+A single or multiple `rat` instances can run simultaneously with different keys.
+Any number of devices or instances using the same key is assumed to be a singular logical entity.

 Development Notes
 ---
 To exclude conf.ini from staging run